Designed for students who desire to use their teaching gift.

-The Elementary Education major is designed for students who sense their teaching gift and desire to express it in academic settings to include Christian schools, public schools, or charter schools.
+The Elementary Education major is designed for students who sense their teaching gift and desire to express it in academic settings to include Christian, public, and charter schools.

 Student Learning Outcome Goals: